Great news, my fellow Photoshop lovers! The next version of Photoshop, Photoshop CC (14.0), is here!

 Camera Raw Automatic Upright

-With the new Camera Raw Automatic Upright, you can fix perspective distortions easily.
-Photoshop CC gives you a lot of control over how you want to fix the perspective of your photos.
+With the new Camera Raw Automatic Upright, you can fix perspective distortions quickly.
+Photoshop CC gives you much control over how you want to fix the perspective of your photos.

 Camera Raw Spot Removal Tool

 With Photoshop CC and Camera Raw, you get a more precise and advanced way to heal your images.
 With the Spot Removal tool, you can now paint over unwanted areas of your photo.

 Camera Raw Radial Filter

-In Photoshop CC and Camera Raw, you can use Radial Filters to create non-destructive effects such as vignettes.
+In Photoshop CC and Camera Raw, you can use Radial Filters to create non-destructive effects like vignettes.

 Editable Rounded Corner Rectangles:

-Photoshop CC allows you the ability to create rounded corners and to resize and re-edit shapes after they’ve been created.
+Photoshop CC allows you to create rounded corners and resize and re-edit shapes after they’ve been created.

 3D Live Paint